 The United States is the largest cheese producing country in the world.
 There are over 600 different varieties of U.S. cheeses, making cheese a versatile option to enhance our meals and snacks with both flavor and nutrition.

-Five great ways to add cheese to your day.
+4 Great ways to add cheese to your day

 Sprinkle it.
 Top your salad or your favorite omelet with mozzarella or feta.